-- (1) Increase commercial traffic on the waterway from current levels of 6.0. million tons to 6.5 million tons. - (2) Secure an additional \$ 1 Billion of waterway-related development above the current 42.5 billion already attracted to the waterway corridor. - (3) Attract 2.5 million visitors of recreational and tourism use to the Tenn-Tom annually. - (4) Ensure the U.S. Congress appropriates sufficient funds to properly operate and maintain the Waterway - (S) Help influence the enactment of federal laws and regulations that will ensure more balance between continued economic growth and environmental quality.
+- Increase commercial traffic on the waterway from current levels of 6.0. million tons to 6.5 million tons. - Secure an additional \$ 1 Billion of waterway-related development above the current 42.5 billion already attracted to the waterway corridor. - Attract 2.5 million visitors of recreational and tourism use to the Tenn-Tom annually. - Ensure the U.S. Congress appropriates sufficient funds to properly operate and maintain the Waterway - Influence the enactment of federal laws and regulations that will ensure more balance between continued economic growth and environmental quality.

 These goals are ambitious and will require the close cooperation and support of state and local development agencies as well as the federal government.
 The attainment of the waterway's projected benefits is dependent on an improved economy.
 Success is also directly related to sufficient federal funding for the operation and maintenance of the waterway and adequate funding to the authority from the four states.
-The states of Alabama and Mississippi have retained an appropriations level to the Authority that will enable the containers which is currently being pursued by the some of the Mississippi ports on the Tenn-Tom, break-bulk, and other products and commodities not traditionally shipped by barge would help greatly to relieve congestion and gridlock on highways and greatly improve safety and environmental conditions.
+The states of Alabama and Mississippi have retained an appropriations level to the Authority that will enable the agency to increase its marketing program.